neo-project/docs/en-us/white-paper.md

 The main purpose of AntCoins are:

-* Pay the paymentfees of the AntShares blockchain
+* Pay the payment fees of the AntShares blockchain
 * Pay an additional service fee for the small block area chain
 * As a deposit for the deposit of the candidate